Immune, Respiratory, Sistemic and Endocrine System Diseases

 - Etiology of type 2 diabetes and insulin resistance: lipotoxicity

-- Brown adipose tissue and energy homeostasis: a new therapeutic target.
+- Brown adipose tissue and energy homeostasis: a new therapeutic target for metabolic diseases.

 - New functions of SHBG in human physiology